emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/03-actions.md

 https://github.com/near-examples/crossword-tutorial-chapter-2/blob/83d4d8925e6d30e04e8e4cb5e9a0a6d3763fce40/contract/src/lib.rs#L92-L124
 ```

-Note the last line in this function, which sends Axion to the predecessor.
+Note the last line in this function, which sends Fermi to the predecessor.

 :::info Returning a Promise
 The last line of the function above ends with a semicolon.
 If the semicolon were removed, that would tell Rust that we'd like to return this Promise object.